Tower of London review for families

 Any extra charges once I’m there?

-- Normally there are Audio Guide Tours (£5 for adults; £4 for children; £14 for a family) – very reasonable but better to suited to older kids.
-These are currently suspended
+- There are Audio Guide Tours (£5 for adults; £4 for children; £14 for a family) – very reasonable but better to suited to older kids.

 - The best is the children’s gift shop, which stocks a huge variety of items both for children to buy themselves and for adults to buy for them.